run-ai/docs/saas/experiment-using-workspaces/running-workspace.md

      If the administrator added a ‘[node type (affinity)](../policies/scheduling-rules.md#node-type-affinity)’ scheduling rule to the project/department, then this field is mandatory.\
      Otherwise, entering a node type (affinity) is optional.
 [Nodes must be tagged](../policies/scheduling-rules.md#labelling-nodes-for-node-types-grouping) with a label that matches the node type key and value.
    *   Optional: Set toleration(s) to allow the workload to be scheduled on a node with a matching taint
+       {% hint style="info" %}

-       !!!
-Note Tolerations are disabled, by default.
+       Tolerations are disabled, by default.
 If you cannot see Tolerations in the menu, then it must be enabled by your Administrator, under **General settings** → Workloads → Tolerations
+       {% endhint %}
        * Click **+TOLERATION**
        * Enter a **key**
        * Select the operator